What we eat, how we travel and how we heat our homes has a huge climate impact. But what should the government be doing to help us live greener lives?

 Our lifestyles need to change radically.
 But the good news is, it’s not all on us.
 A new report for the Committee on Climate Change, Behaviour change, public engagement and Net Zero, breaks with previous messages for households to make small easy changes.
 Instead, it sets out how the government should support “high impact shifts in consumer behaviours and choices…consistent with the scale of climate challenge”.

 New policies are needed to steer people in the right direction.
 The report also urges the government to put its own house in order and get its wider policies in line with tackling the climate emergency.
-A new runway at Heathrow is hardly compatible with the government’s declaration of a climate emergency, for example.

 Eating, heating and meeting